-- 1. For Inpatient services that require concurrent review, within 24 hours of receipt of the request. - 2.
+- 1. For Inpatient services that require concurrent review including concurrent review following medical stabilization following an emergency service, within 24 hours of receipt of the request. - 2.
 For expedited pre-service requests, within 2 days of receipt, but not longer than 5 days if we need to request additional information. - 3.
 For standard non-urgent pre-service requests, within 5 days of receipt, but not longer than 14 days if we need to request additional information. - 4.
 For post-service review requests, with in 30 calendar days of receipt of the request.